Mining machinery engineering: History

-Surface mining equipment evolved at a high pace in the 20th century as the scale of mining grew up.
+Surface mining equipment evolved at a high pace in the 20th century as the scale of mining grew.
 In the first twenty years of the 1900s, steam power was largely replaced by internal combustion engines and electric motors.
 Till the 1970s such equipment mainly used mechanical systems and cables for power transmission after which they started to be replaced by hydraulic drive system for small machines.
 However, mechanical and cable drives are still dominant in large machines.

 A similar development took place in the development of underground machinery.
 Drilling and blasting replaced manual cutting of ores.
 Lately, the use of continuous mining machines has become the order of the day to comply with environmental regulations, protect surface features, and also achieve an increased production rate.

 As the concern for safety in mines increased and highly stringent regulations were put in place, it required mining machinery engineers to be highly conversant with such regulations.